thk2b/duck-check/readme.md

 **`check(schema)(data)`**

-Throws a `TypeError` if the data does not match the schema.
+Returns a function that takes data as its argument, and throws a `TypeError` if the data does not match the schema.
 Returns `undefined` otherwise.

 **`is(schema)(data)`**